open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### Explicit trace randomness

-For root span contexts, the when the SDK generates a TraceID that does not meet the [W3C Trace Context Level 2 randomness requirements][W3CCONTEXTTRACEID], and when the initial `TraceState` does not already define the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE], the SDK SHOULD insert an explicit trace randomness value into the OpenTelemetry TraceState value containing 56 random bits.
+For root span contexts, when the SDK generates a TraceID that does not meet the [W3C Trace Context Level 2 randomness requirements][W3CCONTEXTTRACEID], and when the initial `TraceState` does not already define the [`rv` sub-key of the OpenTelemetry TraceState][OTELRVALUE], the SDK SHOULD insert an explicit trace randomness value into the OpenTelemetry TraceState value containing 56 random bits.

 For example, here's a W3C Trace Context with non-random identifiers and an explicit randomness value: